KomMonitor/kommonitor.github.io/docs/migration.md

 [db-schema-migration GitHub repo](https://github.com/KomMonitor/db-schema-migration) comes with several prepared Liquibase changelog files for migration of different DB schema versions.

+For editing the CSV files in the following steps, use a tool that is able to generate CSV files that matches the following format specifications:
+* use comma (,) as column seperator
+* use dot (.) as decimal seperator in floating values
+* all field values are quoted (")
+* the CSV-files are UTF-8 encoded

+For CSV files that have a differing format it can not be guaranted that data migration will succeed.
+However, it is possible to adapt some options of the `loadUpdateData` changesets in the [migration changelog](https://github.com/KomMonitor/db-schema-migration/blob/develop/changelog/kommonitor-changelog-4.x-5.0.0.xml) in accordance to your custom CSV format.
+For this purpose, read the [Liquibase docs](https://docs.liquibase.com/change-types/load-update-data.html).

 #### 2) Adapt permission data
 Edit the `roles.csv` file with a tool that lets you easily handle tabular data.
 1. Rename the CSV file `roles.csv` to `permissions.csv`
 2. Rename the column `roleid` to `permissionid`
+3. Rename the column `rolename` to `name`
-3. Add a new column `permissiontype`
+4. Add a new column `permissiontype`
-4. Fill each cell for the column `permissiontype` with the value `resources`
+5. Fill each cell for the column `permissiontype` with the value `resources`

 #### 3) Adapt organizational unit data
 Edit the `organizationalunits.csv` file with a tool that lets you easily handle tabular data.